Gohar Rasheed

 Mirza Gohar Rasheed (born 2 May 1984) is a Pakistani actor.

 He is known for the 2013 film Seedlings, which earned him a nomination for best actor in a supporting role at the 2012 New York Film Festival and the 1st ARY Film Awards, and nomination for best actor at the 13th Lux Style Awards.
 He also appeared in the 2022 film The Legend of Maula Jatt.

 Early life and education

 Rasheed was born in Lahore, Pakistan on 2 May 1984.
 The famous Islamic scholar Ghulam Ahmed Perwez was his maternal grandfather.
 Rasheed's parents wanted him to join a family stock trading business, but Rasheed declined, favouring media studies.
 He attended Government College University, Lahore and received an undergraduate degree, majoring in theatre, film, television, minoring in journalism from Beaconhouse National University.
 He later moved to Karachi for further studies.
 He subsequently got a job as a line producer at Hum TV, but quit after three years to pursue theatre acting.

 Personal life

-Rasheed married his long-time girlfriend Kubra Khan on 12 February 2025 in Saudi Arabia.
+Rasheed married actress Kubra Khan on 12 February 2025 in Saudi Arabia.